Alex Ovechkin: 100 Greatest NHL Players

-Behind the Phoenix Coyotes bench, the man widely regarded as the greatest player in history fixed his gaze overhead to the giant video screen, as mesmerized as everyone else in the arena.
+Behind the Phoenix Coyotes' bench, the man widely regarded as the greatest player in history fixed his gaze overhead to the giant video screen, as mesmerized as everyone else in the arena.

 It was midway through the third period of a game between the host Coyotes and the Washington Capitals, the date Jan.
 16, 2006.
-A rookie sensation for Washington by way of Moscow, 20-year-old Alex Ovechkin, had picked up his first NHL hat trick against the Anaheim Ducks in his previous game, and had already scored once against the Coyotes on this night.
+A rookie sensation for Washington by way of Moscow, 20-year-old Alex Ovechkin, had picked up his first NHL hat trick against the Anaheim Ducks in his previous game, and had already scored once against the Coyotes on this day.

 Video: Alex Ovechkin is three-time Hart Trophy winner